 The catalogue offers a representative overview of John Heartfield's work featuring objects from every era, including all original montages, book covers and pages from AIZ – Arbeiter Illustrierte Zeitung, which are in the possession of the art collection of the Akademie der Künste.
-The complete archive of Heartfield’s visual art will be made available by July 2019.

 The art collection welcomes interested visitors.
 Please contact us in advance to arrange an appointment.
 We will be happy to let you see the originals at our study hall in Berlin Mitte.

 "Advanced Search": You can enter search terms here and begin a related search using and, or and not.
 The text you enter in the search field is automatically completed with terms that are actually contained in the catalogue.

 "Timeline Search": The timeline provides the option of looking at individual periods of John Heartfield's work in greater detail.
 The timeline covers Heartfield's lifetime (1891-1968).
 The yellow "dots" below the timeline can be moved toward the middle to specify the period you wish to explore.
 All works created by Heartfield in the selected time period are shown graphically in the form of a line diagram.
 The colours correspond to a systematic classification of genres, according to which the results can be further filtered.